sweeneysimon/react-native-emoji-panel/README.md

 * Required
 * Type: Function

-When you press the emoji btn, call this event handler.
-It has one param - emoji (the emoji code you picked).
+Press the emoji btn, then the function will be called with a argument `emoji`(the emoji code you picked).

 #### `bgColor`